MAPFRE

 “Since 2017, we have been committed to sustainable investment, and LFR has nearly 25 years of experience in this industry.
 In the past five years, we have launched SRI products jointly, which have the peculiarity of having their own methodology for the final selection of the securities that make up the funds’ portfolios, something that is highly recognized by our clients,” said José Luis Jiménez, MAPFRE’s group chief investment officer.

-LFR has two vehicles classified as article nine, LFR Europe Développement Durable ISR and LFR Inclusion Responsable ISR, while LFR Actions Solidaires ISR is article eight.
+LFR has three vehicles classified as article nine, LFR Europe Développement Durable ISR, LFR Inclusion Responsable ISR and LFR Actions Solidaires ISR.

 RELATED ARTICLES: